How to Steer Clear of Salmonella in Backyard Chickens

 “I’m pretty conscientious about keeping the area clean,” says my sister-in-law, Judi Rabkin.
 “I’m also careful about basic hygiene—like washing my hands after feeding the chickens—to try to avoid picking up any germs.”

 Blatchford says that keeping things hygienic is critical, and he also recommends several other steps that owners of backyard flocks can take to reduce the risk of illness.
-With these tips, which are consistent with recommendations from the Centers for Disease Control and Prevention, you can enjoy your chickens—and their eggs—while avoiding the spread of salmonella.
+With these tips, which are consistent with recommendations from the CDC, you can enjoy your chickens—and their eggs—while avoiding the spread of salmonella.

 Choose Chicks From Reputable Farmers